 From this information, they decide what resources/training and support is needed.
-The class teacher, and SENCo will discuss the best support to offer a child in conjunction with you (parent/carer).
+The class teacher, and SENDCo will discuss the best support to offer a child in conjunction with you (parent/carer).
 The school identifies the needs of pupils with SEND on a provision map which outlines support given within school.
 This is reviewed regularly and changes are made as needed, so that the needs of children are met, and resources are deployed as effectively as possible.
 A range of strategies are used including quality whole class teaching, small group work and in some cases one-to-one support.

-Where appropriate the school can bid for additional funding.
-The child's additional needs would need to match the criteria stated by Nottinghamshire County Council.
+The school budget, received from the Nottinghamshire Local Authority, includes money for supporting children with SEND.
+Where appropriate the school can bid for additional funding for pupil's whose needs match the criteria stated by Nottinghamshire County Council.